-1.6 Achieving and Maintaining Operational Readiness
+1.6Achieving and Maintaining Operational Readiness

-The success and effectiveness of this plan relies on the three factors to achieve and maintain operational readiness).
-First, DNREC staff must continuously monitor world events that have the potential to affect the global energy system.
-Second, strategies must be adaptable to changing conditions.
-Third, personnel must be trained and prepared to implement the plan.
-The State Emergency Operations Center (SEOC), Delaware Public Service Commission (PSC), and DEMA are responsible for carrying out the following steps to achieve and maintain operational readiness of the ESP:
+The success and effectiveness of this plan relies on three factors to achieve and maintain operational readiness.
+First, the Energy Response Team, including DNREC, DEMA, and the PSC, must continuously monitor world events that have the potential to affect the global energy system.
+Second, strategies developed by the Energy Response Team must be familiar to the agency staff involved in implementation and adaptable to changing conditions.
+Third, personnel, including but not limited to the Energy Response Team, must be trained and prepared to implement the plan.
+The Energy Response Team, particularly the DCCE, PSC, and DEMA, including its State Emergency Operations Center (SEOC), are responsible for carrying out the following steps to achieve and maintain operational readiness of the SESP:

-- Monitor international and domestic events for probable impact on Delaware energy prices and supplies. - Review and update the plan periodically to ensure that the response strategies reflect the changing trends and conditions in the world energy industry. - Conduct training of DNREC, PSC, and DEMA staff, as well as representatives from other state government agencies, local governments, the press, and energy suppliers, to identify the roles and responsibilities of each in responding to an energy shortage. - Update and maintain lines of communication with federal government, state, and industry contacts. - Prepare detailed guidelines and appropriate forms necessary for implementation of the plan's energy emergency response programs.
+- Monitor international and domestic events for probable impact on Delaware energy prices and supplies. - Ensure appropriate review and revisions to the Energy Chapter of the Delaware Emergency Operations Plan. - Review and update the plan periodically to ensure that the response strategies reflect the changing trends and conditions in the world energy industry.

+- Convene regular meetings and conduct training of DNREC, PSC, and DEMA staff, as well as representatives from other state government agencies, local governments, the press, and energy suppliers, to identify the roles and responsibilities of each in responding to an energy emergency or extreme shortage. - Update and maintain lines of communication with federal government, state, and industry contacts. - Prepare detailed guidelines and appropriate forms necessary for implementation of the plan's energy emergency response programs.